United States International Trade Commission

 The United States International Trade Commission (USITC or I.T.C.) is an agency of the United States federal government that advises the legislative and executive branches on matters of trade.
+It was created by Congress in 1916 as the U.S. Tariff Commission.
+It changed to its current name in 1974.
 It is an independent, bipartisan entity that analyzes trade issues such as tariffs and competitiveness and publishes reports.
 As a quasi-judicial entity, the USITC investigates the impact of imports on U.S. industries, and directs actions against unfair trade practices, such as subsidies; dumping; and intellectual property infringement, including copyright infringement.

 Background and statutory authority

 The USITC was established by the U.S. Congress on September 8, 1916, as the U.S. Tariff Commission.
 In 1974, the name was changed to the U.S. International Trade Commission by section 171 of the Trade Act of 1974.

 Statutory authority for the USITC's responsibilities is provided by the following legislation: